 The Board members are elected by the Annual General Meeting from among representatives of shareholders and independent non-executive experts with experience in business and the sector.
 The composition of the Board of Directors must support the implementation of the company’s strategy, and efforts are made to ensure the Board’s diversity, with the aim being to achieve a balanced gender distribution in the Board.
 The Chairperson and, where necessary, deputy Chairperson are elected by the General Meeting of Shareholders.

 The Chairperson of the Board of Directors is Elina Engman.
+Vice Chair of the Board of Directors is Stein Dale.
 The Secretary of the Board of Directors is Tiia Ryhänen General Counsel of Gasum.

 Tasks of the Board of Directors:

 Strengthening the Gasum strategy and supervising its implementation

 Seeing to the administration of the company and the appropriate organization of its operations in compliance with the Limited Liability Companies Act and the Articles of Association

 Appointing the Gasum Chief Executive Officer (CEO) and deciding on the terms of the CEO’s service contract